 As of July 2011, South Dakota is implementing ignition interlock pilot trials.
 At this time, there is not yet an ignition interlock requirement associated with a first offense DUI.
 This may change soon.
 Most states are now using ignition interlock devices to help prevent drunk driving.

 If you have been convicted of a DUI, you will need to purchase SR22 insurance.
 When you purchase SR22 insurance, your insurance company provides proof of financial responsibility to the South Dakota Department of Public Safety.
 They do this by filing a "form SR22".
 If possible, ask your insurance company to do this electronically, as this speeds up the transaction significantly.

 You will be required to carry SR22 insurance for 3 years from the date of your conviction.
 It is imperative that you don't allow a lapse in your insurance.
 Failing to maintain this proof of financial responsibility is a Class 2 Misdemeanor.
 This can lead to another suspension of your driver's license, 30 days imprisonment, and $100 fine.

 SR22 insurance can be expensive, but there are competitive rates out there.
-You can explore those by entering your zip code here:
+You can explore those by clicking below: